 The Everyman is also home to The Irving Studio Theatre - an intimate space seating up to a maximum of 60 in a flexible format.

-For those thinking of touring a show to the Everyman or interested in our facilities, here are two downloadable Word documents that provide the basic technical specifications and also plans of the two stages.
+For those touring a show to the Everyman or interested in our facilities, here are two password protected links providing the technical specifications and also plans of the two stages.
+To request the passwords please stage.door@everymantheatre.org.uk letting us know who you are and why you would like access.

 DOWNLOADS